melw66/cs1300-movie-marathon/README.md

 This component defines how a movie and its information are displayed as a card in the filtered and sorted movie list.

+MovieItem takes in movieInfo and addMovie() as props. movieInfo is the object that holds the information for the specific movie to be displayed. addMovie() is the callback function that will be called when the user clicks on the "Add to Movie Marathon" button in the MovieItem component.
+This function is defined in FilteredList, which changes the movie marathon list and corresponding total time stored in its state (only if that movie isn't already in the movie marathon list), which results in the page rerendering so that a new AddedMovie component is now being displayed and the total time is updated to include that movie.
+This is because DisplayMarathon takes in a list of movies that is the movie marathon list in FilteredList's state, as well as the total time in FilteredList's state.

 ### DisplayMarathon

 This component displays each movie in the movie marathon list as AddMovie components with the map() function.